valeriansaliou/constellation/README.md

 You can find the built binaries in the `./target/release` directory.

 _Install `libssl-dev` (ie. OpenSSL headers) before you compile Constellation.
-SSL dependencies are required for the Geo-DNS database updater._
+SSL dependencies are required for the Geo-DNS database updater and DNS health check system (HTTPS prober)._

 **Install from Cargo:**